Redocly/redocly-cli/docs/commands/lint.md

 ## Introduction

-Redocly OpenAPI CLI can identify and report on problems found in OpenAPI definitions.
+Redocly Redocly CLI can identify and report on problems found in OpenAPI definitions.
 This helps you avoid bugs and make API definitions more consistent.

 The `lint` command reports on problems and executes preprocessors and rules.
 Unlike the `bundle` command, `lint` doesn't execute decorators.